Scroll through for a glossary of common foods you’ll find in Hawaii! A few fun tidbits to note before you begin…

 – Hawaiian food is understood the same way you’d think of Chinese food, Italian food, Japanese food, etc. It’s the food of a single culture.
 Example of Hawaiian food (all the dishes in this post): poi, lau lau, kalua pig, etc

-– Hawaii food is the style of food you find in the islands of Hawaii.
+– Hawaii food (which is often called “local food”) is the style of food you find in the islands of Hawaii.
 It’s tied to a location (the Hawaiian islands) and not a culture (the Hawaiian culture).
 Examples of Hawaii food: loco moco, spam musubi, saimin, etc.

 The two often get jumbled together.
 Totally understandable.
 You’ll encounter both Hawaiian food and Hawaii food throughout the Hawaiian islands.
 Ex. visit Zippy’s (a local diner chain) and you’ll find both saimin (Hawaii food) and lau lau (Hawaiian food) on the menu.
 It’s helpful to know the difference, just to understand which food items come from a native Hawaiian culture, and which were created as a result of being/living in the Hawaii.